Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/README.md

 one will need to redesign a "project-specific" amount of changes throughout the current program.

-In other words, if one wishes to not have the program exit when the hand validator detects an invalid hand, a few changes to pokerCompare.h and pokerCompare.cpp will be required.
+In other words, if one wishes to not have the program exit when the hand validator detects an invalid hand, a few changes to pokerCore.h and pokerCore.cpp will be required.
 Such as modifying the function "validateHand" to not exit the program.

 More complex or particular redesigns, such as handling invalid hands, will require